 - Improves muscle strength, flexibility, range of motion

 - Rehabilitates and prevents lower-limb injuries.
 Korebalance “will keep your athletes on the field”

 - Rehabilitates concussions and traumatic brain injury and associated dizziness

 - Increases calorie burn because more musculature is recruited

 Additionally, the Pain Relief Institute offers laser therapy for vertigo via MLS and HILT laser.

 Whichever form of vertigo therapy turns out to be the right choice for your particular case, you can depend on the Pain Relief Institute to take the best possible care of you.
-Here, our philosophy of patient care is very simple: see fewer patients, spend more time with every patient, appointments within days and not weeks or even months and create an experience for the patient that is the foundation to cultivating a genuine patient-provider bond.
-At the Pain Relief Institute, we schedule new patient appointments every 30-45 minutes so that our staff is able to take their time and really get to understand our patients and their complete health history and what treatments really are best for their unique situation and needs.
+Here, our philosophy of patient care is very simple: see fewer patients, spend more time with every patient, schedule appointments within days and not weeks or even months, and create an experience for the patient that is the foundation to cultivating a genuine patient-provider bond.
+At the Pain Relief Institute, we schedule new patient appointments every 30-45 minutes so that our staff is able to take their time and really get to understand our patients, their complete health history, and what treatments really are best for their unique situation and needs.

 In contrast, traditional healthcare clinics schedule patients to be seen on average of every 10 minutes and spend seven to eight minutes with the patient tops.
 Today most clinics are trying to see more patients, not less, due to decreasing reimbursements.
 However, we do not buy into this view and believe that less is more when it comes to taking care of our patients.